 - What kind of screening is being done upon arrival at the hospital?
 (Checking temperatures, health screenings, etc.)

-- What is the hospital’s policy on twin deliveries and where they take place?
+- What is the hospital’s policy on twin deliveries and where do they take place?
 (If they deliver all twin pregnancies in an operating room, this is important to be prepared for!)

 - Are there any other changes in standard delivery and postpartum care because of COVID-19?